Lactoferrin and our immune system

 The name lactoferrin is sometimes misleading.

-• Lacto-ferrin is found in many human bodily fluids and not only in milk: it is found in blood, tears, saliva; nasal cavity and other bodily fluids.
+• Lacto-ferrin occurs in many human bodily fluids and not only in milk: it is found in blood, tears, saliva; nasal cavity and other bodily fluids.

-• Lactoferrin is lactose-free and in its pure form usually harmless for allergy sufferers.
+• Lactoferrin is lactose-free and in its pure form normally harmless to milk allergy sufferers.

 • Lactoferrin binds and transports iron and other minerals.